 The two phrases that stuck out to me in the above paragraph are, “a thousand small acts of self-control” and “disciplined, caring choices”.
 In the last year, I’ve done a reality check on my responsiveness capabilities.
 Am I consistently there for my priority people?
 Do I respond positively or begrudgingly?
 Thinking of responsiveness as small acts of self-control or disciplined, caring choices, reframes my view of how to improve this skill.
 I used to wonder if I was not kind or generous enough.
 Now I think I lack(ed) self-discipline.
-Self-discipline kept (keeps) me from doing what was right for my significant people.
+A lack of self-discipline kept (keeps) me from doing what was right for my significant people.

 What is self-discipline?